-Patients like the program because they can see multiple providers in a single day, making it easier for both patients and their family member.
+Patients like the program because they can see multiple providers in a single day, making it easier for patients and their family members.

-Patients like the program because they can see multiple providers in a single day, making it easier for both patients and their family members, according to Aaron C. Spalding, M.D., Ph.D., radiation oncologist, Norton Cancer Institute.
+Patients like the program because they can see multiple providers in a single day, making it easier for both patients and their family members, according to Aaron C. Spalding, M.D., Ph.D., radiation oncologist with Norton Cancer Institute.

-The program treats benign and malignant tumors of the head, neck and skull base, such as basal cell carcinoma, malignant thyroid, throat cancer and skull base tumors, including the nasal cavity, salivary glands, and ear and temporal bone.
+The program treats benign and malignant tumors of the head and neck, such as basal cell carcinoma, malignant thyroid, and throat.

 Treatment options include surgery, stereotactic radiosurgery, external beam radiation therapy, chemotherapy, immunotherapy and targeted therapy.

 The program also has the potential to improve outcomes, because interventions can begin more quickly.
-For example, Dr. Spalding said patients can have their cases reviewed by a team of physicians and undergo surgery, if needed, in two to three days, as opposed to two weeks or more with traditional care.
+For example, according to Dr. Spalding, patients can have their cases reviewed by a team of physicians and undergo surgery, if needed, in two to three days, as opposed to two weeks or more with traditional care.

-The integrated care offered by the Head, Neck and Skull Base Tumor Program also makes it easier for primary care physicians in their role as their patients’ coordinators of care.
+The integrated care offered by the Head and Neck Tumor Program also makes it easier for primary care physicians in their role as their patients’ coordinators of care.

 Oncology-certified nurses guide patients through their appointments and coordinate a weekly treatment-planning meeting with the care team.
-These patient navigator services are free to the patient, as are services available through Norton Cancer Institute Resource Centers.
+These patient navigator services are free to the patient, as are services available through Norton Cancer Institute Resource Center, which include:

-The program offers integrated care from ear, nose and throat surgeons; neurosurgeons; plastic surgeons; medical oncologists; and radiation oncologists, who work with patients to create individualized treatment plans.
+The program offers integrated care from ear, nose and throat surgeons; neurosurgeons; plastic surgeons; medical oncologists; and radiation oncologists.
+All work with patients to create individualized treatment plans.

 In addition, the program offers patients access to a behavioral oncologist, oral prosthodontist, speech pathologist and nutritionist.